 Thomas Cochrane was in charge of Brazil's navy but when he discovered Portuguese saboteurs in the ranks, he replaced them with British and American sailors.

 From the 16th century, Brazilians chafed under Portuguese dominance.
 As part of a monarchy run by King Dom João VI, Brazil was just one more colony ripe for exploitation.
 By the 1820s, colonists were ready to throw off their Portuguese shackles.
 Today's Brazilians remember the long fight for freedom with endless partying and celebrations during Independence Day.

 It shows off Brazilian pride in diversity

 It's possible to see every color of the rainbow reflected in Brazilian families.
-Brazil's past shows up in the dark skin of the slaves, the fair skin of its European heritage and the red and brown coloring of its indigenous Indian past.
-On Brazilian Independence Day, Brazilians of every hue and background come out to celebrate their love of freedom.
+Brazil's past shows up in the dark skin of the ancestors of slaves, the fair skin of European descendents and the red and brown coloring of those with an indigenous Indian heritage.
+On Brazil Independence Day, Brazilians of every hue and background come out to celebrate their love of freedom.
 It's also a day to acknowledge Brazil's diversity as a unique, cultural treasure.

 Brazilians love to party and Independence Day is just another excuse for fun-loving folks to come out and play.
-It's a day to strut your stuff on the beach or spend an evening dancing a sexy samba.
+Strut your stuff on the beach or spend an evening dancing a sexy samba.
 And the day isn't just limited to those who live in Brazil.
 Celebrations in New York City pull in a crowd of about 1.5 million people!